 This blog was born out of necessity to document my own culinary journey since moving to the UK.
 If you’ve lived away from India you’d know how difficult it is to find authentic Indian food.
-And what a disappointment that was for a girl who grew up eating the most flavourful food in India to have to settle for the heavily-customised-to-the-British-palate curry, cooked in Bangladeshi style, served in so-called ‘Indian’ restaurants here.
-It was about as authentic as a £2 note.
+Having grown up on unapologetically flavourful Indian food, the tame versions marketed as ‘Indian’ in the UK came as a huge let-down.
+The food was about as authentic as a £2 note.
 Needless to say, the first couple of years finding my feet (and food!) in the UK were a struggle for me.
 This, however, led me to dig deeper into my Indian roots to replicate those culinary flavours that were almost impossible to find anywhere but my own kitchen.

 A bit about me